atlaste/CPPCoverage/README.md

 - Right-click in solution explorer on the test or application project, click "Run code coverage".
 - Open a file that you want to show coverage info for.
 If the file is already open, close it and open it again.
 - For an overview, go to Tools -> Coverage report
+- Coverage is measured in a background thread.
+Watch the output window to see when it's finished.

 # Features